dsplay/interview-challenges/full-stack/instagram.md

 https://pcc-instagram-viewer.netlify.app/

-This is more or less what we expect you to do.
+This is more or less what we expect you to build.

+# Before you begin

+Keep in mind that:
+- You can start by building the back-end or the front-end (it's up to you);
+- You have a basic and extra goals for the back-end and front-end.
+- You don't have to finish everything.
+If you get stuck at some point, try to move to the next goal;

 ## Back-end